eliranlevi/node-crawler-boilerplate/README.md

 ## How?

-Just clone the repo, write your crawler and run `yarn run serve`
+Just clone the repo, write your crawler and run `yarn start`

 ## Scripts

-- `yarn run serve` - serves the app on `localhost` in watch mode
+- `yarn start` - serves the app on `localhost` in watch mode
 - `yarn run build` - builds the project, the out directory is `/dist`

 ## Basic example